phptuts/codingwithnoah/arduino-blockly/lesson-9-led-matrix-challenge/index.md

 ### Steps

-Follow the directions in [Arduino Setup Guide](/arduino-setup) if your computer has not been setup yet.
+Follow the directions in [Arduino Setup Guide](/arduino-setup) if your computer has not been set up yet.

 1) Follow the directions [Arduino Blockly Start Guide](/arduino-blockly-start) to start the [Arduino Blockly Webpage](http://localhost:3000).